2013 UEFA Champions League final: Venue

-Road to the final
+Route to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away).

 Pre-match

 Ambassador

 The two-time Champions League winner and ex-England international Steve McManaman was appointed as the official ambassador for the final.

 Officials

 In May 2013, Italian referee Nicola Rizzoli was selected to supervise the final.
 He was joined by compatriots Renato Faverani and Andrea Stefani as assistant referees, Gianluca Rocchi and Paolo Tagliavento as additional assistant referees, Gianluca Cariolato as reserve assistant referee, and Slovenian Damir Skomina as fourth official.

 Opening ceremony

 The opening ceremony was directed by Kevin Spacey's executive assistant and The Prince's Trust ambassador Hamish Jenkinson and his business partner Jonny Grant, who had previously directed the 2011 opening ceremony, also at Wembley.
 The ceremony, also titled "Battle of Kings", was produced by Films United.
 It was directed and produced by Grigorij Richters and his producing partner Alex Souabni.
 Both were the former filmmakers-in-residence of Kevin Spacey and Jenkinson at The Old Vic Theatre in London.
 The film focused around the story of activist and fundraiser Stephen Sutton, who was part of the group of performers.